Meet People Just Like You

 Deb Owens, Nurse on a Mission

 Deb turned to her colleagues at UVA for help and learned that the carotid artery in her neck, one of the main vessels supplying blood and oxygen to the brain, was dissected and almost completely blocked.
 Cervical artery dissection is a major cause of stroke in children and young to middle-aged adults.
-Thanks to the early diagnosis and treatment she received at UVA, Deb is now on the path to full recovery and now serves as the director of UVA Children’s Hospital and women’s services.
+Thanks to the early diagnosis and treatment she received at UVA, Deb is now on the path to full recovery and now serves as the director of UVA Children’s and women’s services.

 Deb wanted to do something to show her gratitude for the exceptional care she received — and she wanted to help the next patient.
 She turned to our Get Involved platform to help plan an event that would support healthy lifestyles and raise awareness for carotid artery dissection and young stroke.
 “I was able to combine something that I was active in with a cause that’s close to my heart.”